Babies given away live on air in Pakistani talk show

 The true outrage, he said, was the poverty forcing families to abandon children.

 Hussain’s show is one of many such broadcasts.
-The Pakistani media has flourished over the past decade or so following the liberalization of the industry, particularly broadcasting, after decades of tight state control.
+The Pakistani media has flourished over the past decade or so following the liberalisation of the industry, particularly broadcasting, after decades of tight state control.

 Now, instead of battling state restrictions, presenters fight for audiences and advertising by seeing who is most outrageous.